|View the 2017 Spring/Summer/Fall Field School Schedule

-Please read through the information provided on the pages above very carefully if you intend to sign up for a field school in 2012/2013 or later.
+NOTE: Policies and procedures have been updated, so please read through the information provided on the pages above very carefully if you intend to sign up for a field school.